Gurkhas demand fair pensions on

 Border Control banner in front to the steps to UCH

-Docs Not Cops set up a mock border checkpoint at the entrance to University
+Docs Not Cops set up a mock border checkpoint at the entrance to

-which will force doctors to check on the immigration
+for NHS treatment which will force doctors to check on the immigration

 status of those needing treatment.
 Many doctors object to being told

 Royal College of Art living wage protest